xiaokeliu666/ImageDefog/README.md

 He K, Sun J, Tang X. Single image haze removal using dark channel prior.
 IEEE transactions on pattern analysis and machine intelligence.
 2011 Dec;33(12):2341-53.

 # Conclusion
 This implementation is a simple implementation of the paper.
-Although there are some details in the paper is omitted but the result is relative acceptable.
+Some details in the paper are omitted but the result is still acceptable.